LaserDisc: Design

 Audio was originally recorded as analog stereo using frequency modulation.
 Later discs introduced digital audio using pulse-code modulation (PCM), and by the 1990s, some titles supported digital surround sound formats such as Dolby Digital and DTS.
 These digital tracks were typically output through optical (TOSLINK) or coaxial (S/PDIF) connections to an external digital-to-analog converter.
 Digital PCM audio was encoded by directly summing its baseband signal with the FM-modulated video and analog audio carriers.
 This combined signal was then clipped, creating a square wave whose transitions are recorded as the pattern of pits and lands on the disc.
 The frequency of these transitions represented the high-frequency video information.
 Meanwhile, the lower-frequency digital and analog audio signals caused variations in the signal's duty cycle, which can be visualized as relative changes in pit length.

 Because digital compression techniques were not yet available or practical in the late 1970s, three different playback formats were developed based on the disc's rotation speed:

-Constant Angular Velocity LaserDisc showing the NTSC field setup and individual scanlines.
+Constant angular velocity (CAV) LaserDisc showing the NTSC field setup and individual scanlines.
 Each rotation has two such regions.

+200× light micrograph of the NTSC field setup and individual scanlines of a CAV LaserDisc.
+From left to right: the end of one horizontal line, the horizontal sync pulse, the NTSC color burst, and the luminance for the rest of the line.